AmnaIbrahim-AI/Amna-TargetBoost-Hackathon/README.md

 -   I had no access to a laptop or full coding environment
 -   Constant copy-paste errors while using Colab on mobile
 -   No experience with Google Cloud before this hackathon
--   Learning to use AI tools like Gemini and Zapier from scratch
+-   Learning to use AI tools like Gemini from scratch

 ---